 Purpose

-The Preventing and Countering Violent Extremism Fund is a Crown fund set up to support community organisations and civil society to deliver initiatives that counter and build resilience to violent extremism and radicalisation.
+The Preventing and Countering Violent Extremism Fund is a Crown fund set up to support community, civil society and non-government organisations to deliver initiatives that counter and build resilience to violent extremism and radicalisation.

-The Fund recognises that communities and sectors outside of government have important roles to play in preventing and countering violent extremism.
+The Fund recognises that communities have an important role to play in preventing and countering violent extremism.

 Counter-terrorism - Department of the Prime Minister and Cabinet (DPMC)